How To Feed A Loon

 • 2 scallions white and green parts, thinly sliced

-• 2 tbsp Italian parsley chopped
+• 2 tablespoon Italian parsley chopped

 • Juice from ½ lemon about 1 tbsp